LeanderGangso/pyMyShareApi/README.md

 ## Introduction

 This library provides a pure Python interface for the MyShare API.
-MySDK supports all of the mentioned Python versions in the tag above.
+MSDK supports all of the mentioned Python versions in the tag above.

 Along with the initial API implementation, this library contains clever solutions
 to help you write even less code and easily combine multiple functions together.